 - An "A" essay (3.7 points) - 1.
 Is complete, concise, and well-developed, demonstrating a clear understanding of all elements of the assignment with sophisticated ideas that are the result of critical thinking.
 It creates appropriate college level, academic tone. - 2.
 Establishes strong ethos that invites dialogue with the intended audience. - 3.
 Has a title that reflects its thesis and an introduction that helps the reader understand the issue and its significance.
 Its opening creates a mental image for the reader and its thesis is stated clearly, concisely, and early. - 4.
 Uses relevant examples to explain elements of the argument.
 Makes reasonable and insightful connections to readings, class discussions, and/or life experiences that illuminate the thesis. - 5.
 Analyzes concepts fluently and synthesizes ideas creatively. - 6.
-Accurately evaluates supporting materials obtained from the library, using appropriate sources for an academic paper, and follows the APA standards of presentation, including accurate parenthetical documentation and a properly documented reference page according to the APA style. - 7.
+Accurately evaluates supporting materials obtained from the library, using appropriate sources for an academic paper, and follows the MLA standards of presentation, including accurate parenthetical documentation and a properly documented reference page according to the MLA style. - 7.
 Illustrates proficiency in using quotations effectively, summarizing and paraphrasing accurately, and integrating sources fluently.
 It does not overuse sources. - 8.
 Uses language effectively, including sophisticated word choices and sentences that have syntactic complexity and variety. - 9.
 Is free of grammatical, mechanical, and usage errors.
 Has correct sentence structure, grammar, and diction; correct use of punctuation and citation style; minimal to no spelling errors; absolutely no runon sentences or comma splices.
 Conforms in every way to format requirements. - 10.
-Is submitted on time, formatted according to requirements, with all required pre-writing materials (outline, first drafts). - A "B" essay (3 points) is complete (fulfills all prompt and assignment requirements) and concise (is organized and well-developed, providing compelling evidence to prove its point and detailed examples to explain them in a voice that is clearly the student's), and with plenty of critical thinking (is a researched, fact-based, in-depth exploration of the topic, has a strong sense of the writer-audience ethos and reader needs by explaining connections and the bigger picture, as well as by using grammar, vocabulary, and mechanics that will enable readers to easily read the essay and follow the argument). - A "C" essay (2.3 points) will complete at least 80% of the prompt requirements at the B level.
-The -20%, for example, may refer to the following: the essay offers only one piece of evidence to support an argument when the prompt asks for at least two, may provide superficial or no explanatory examples of the evidence, may rely on too few relevant sources to support a convincing argument, may cite relevant sources but in a way that is difficult for the reader to find, or may develop the argument with so many fused sentences or missing/extra verbs that the reader cannot easily follow the argument. - A "D" essay (1 point) will neglect to meet at least 80% of the requirements of the assignment.
+Is submitted on time, formatted according to requirements, with all required pre-writing materials (outline, first drafts). - A "B" essay (3 points) is complete (fulfills all prompt and assignment requirements), coherent (is organized and well-developed, providing compelling evidence to prove its point and detailed examples to explain them in a voice that is clearly yours), and concise (using grammar, vocabulary, and mechanics that enable readers to easily follow your argument) and with plenty of critical thinking (is a researched, factbased, in-depth exploration of the topic that explains connections and the bigger picture while framing the argument pathos in language that strengthens the writer-audience ethos). - A "C" essay (2.5 points) will complete at least 80% of the prompt requirements at the B level.
+The -20%, for example, may refer to the following: the essay offers only one piece of evidence to support an argument when the prompt asks for at least two, may provide superficial or no explanatory examples of the evidence, may rely on too few relevant sources to support a convincing argument, may cite relevant sources but in a way that is difficult for the reader to find, or may develop the argument with so many fused sentences or missing/extra verbs that the reader cannot easily follow the argument. - A "D" essay (2 points) will neglect to meet at least 80% of the requirements of the assignment.
 It may be poorly presented.
 It might have citations but no reference list at the end of the essay.
 It may be superficial, lack development, or fail to stay on topic.
 It may contain grammatical, mechanical, and/or usage errors that interfere with reader comprehension.
 In short, the D essay has not benefited from the full writing process prewriting and brainstorming, sketch outlining and composing, peer reviewing, revising, editing, and proofreading. - An "F" essay (0) does not fulfill the assignment.